 Important: If a State Catalog exists, you should use the courses from the State Catalog instead of the courses with the same name in the National Catalog.
 For example, if you see Social Studies 4-Ohio and Social Studies 4, you should select the course in your state.
 In this example, all state Social Studies courses are standalone and you do not need to assign the regular course as well.

-Course names are presented in the following format:
+Some course names are presented in the following format:

 Course Name, (Publisher), (Source/Style), State, Version Date, Materials Rule